sambuaneesh/Reservation-System-Starter/docs/design-smells/design-smell-4.md

 # Observer Pattern Refactoring

+See [Refactoring Guru](https://refactoring.guru/design-patterns/observer).
 This document details the implementation of the Observer Pattern in the flight reservation system to provide notifications for flight schedule changes.

 ## Problem Identification